6-year-old rescued by grandpa, who passes, speaks about the tragedy

 It’s a lesson Zane learned the hard way while losing a man his family considers the boy’s, guardian angel.

 Funeral services for Chris Boudreaux will be held June 20.
-Meantime Grand Isle officials have closed several stretches of beaches and stepped up safety patrols.
+Grand Isle officials have closed several stretches of beaches and stepped up safety patrols.

 Copyright 2020 WVUE.
 All rights reserved.